Interaction Decompositions for Tensor Network Regression: Interaction Decomposition

 In light of this fact, we propose a new type of tensor network model called the $\mathcal{D}$-degree tensor network.
 In these models, only interaction degrees in the set $\mathcal{D}$ are used to construct the regression output, such that

 Comparing this expression to the full interaction decomposition given in Eq.~\eqref{eq:degree_decomp}, it is clear that if $\mathcal{D}$ is the set of all interaction degrees (i.e. if $\mathcal{D} = \{0, 1, ..., m\}$), then the corresponding $\mathcal{D}$-degree network is equivalent to a standard tensor network with the same structure.
 However, we will focus our attention on models where $\mathcal{D}$ contains only a fraction of the $m + 1$ possible interaction degrees.
+By restricting the regression in this manner, we are effectively inducing sparsity in the weight tensor $W$ by zeroing the coefficients for all interaction degrees not included in $\mathcal{D}$.
+However, unlike in the case of sparse neural networks~\cite{Srinivas_Subramanya_Babu_2017}\cite{Liu_Wang_Foroosh_Tappen_Penksy_2015}, this sparsity does not necessarily lead to a reduction in the number of trainable parameters or to an improvement in the computational overhead.
+Instead, the sparsity leads to a simplification in the structure of the regression function, which can yield a model that is more easily interpretable while still achieving the same level of performance.

-Using the decomposition procedure described in Appendix~\ref{app:decomp_procedure}, it is possible to efficiently train these models on the same regression tasks used in Sec.~\ref{sec:tr_ttn_decomp}, and thus compare the accuracies of the $\mathcal{D}$-degree classifiers with the accuracies shown in Figure~\ref{fig:accuracies}.
+Using the decomposition procedure described in Appendix~\ref{app:decomp_procedure}, it is possible to efficiently train $\mathcal{D}$-degree models on the same regression tasks used in Sec.~\ref{sec:tr_ttn_decomp}, and thus compare their classification accuracies with those shown in Figure~\ref{fig:accuracies}.
 For our tests, we selected $\mathcal{D}$-degree models that fell into two categories: the \textit{cumulative-j} models, in which all degrees less than or equal to $j$ are included in the output, and the \textit{degree-j} models, in which the output is simply the contribution from the $j$th degree:

+These two groups describe only a small portion of the $2^{m+1} - 1$ possible $\mathcal{D}$-degree models, but they will allow us to easily compare our results with the plots in Figure~\ref{fig:accuracies}.
+For our numerical tests, we trained the models on $8 \times 8$ images from the MNIST and Fashion MNIST datasets prepared in the same manner described in Sec.~\ref{sec:tr_ttn_decomp}.
+The $\mathcal{D}$-degree models take somewhat longer to train than standard tensor network models due to the added complexity of the interaction decomposition, but their times are still on par with those of neural network models (see Appendix~\ref{app:models}).